kilianullmann/occu.pi/README.md

 occu.pi
 ========

-ideas/plans/intentions for an artistic experimental squatting
+ideas/plans/intentions for an artistic approach to occupation/squatting techniques.

-add everything to occupy anything!
+add anything to occupy everything!